YINI-lang/YINI-spec/YINI-Specification.md

 - Nested block comments are not supported.
 - Comments may appear only where whitespace is allowed and MUST NOT split tokens.

-Implementations SHOULD remove or ignore comments during parsing before semantic interpretation, while preserving source-position information where useful for diagnostics.
+Implementations SHOULD remove or ignore comments during parsing before semantic interpretation, while preserving source-position information when useful for diagnostics.

-### 13.10 Bonus Tips for Implementation
+### 13.10.
+Additional Implementation Guidance
 Developers are encouraged to implement the following features to improve parser robustness and developer experience:

 - Attach **position metadata** (line/column) to tokens for better diagnostics.